Check

 Pass --threshold <metric>=<limit> once per metric (repeatable).
 Metric names match bca list-metrics; sub-metrics use a dotted form.
 0 is a valid limit and means "no value permitted".

-bca --paths src/ check \
+bca check --paths src/ \

 --threshold cyclomatic=15 \